ADN-DevTech/3dsMax-Python-HowTos/README.md

 ## 3dsMax startup entry point

-[pystartup](pystartup/README.md) provides the maxscript code that, when copied in 3ds Max's startup directory, will automatically launch pip packages with the 3dsMax startup entry point.
+[pystartup](pystartup/README.md) provides the maxscript code that, when copied to 3ds Max's startup directory, will automatically launch pip packages with the 3dsMax startup entry point.